Heidi Klum Goes Topless, Wears Just Underwear Bottom In Front Of Hong Kong View In New Instagram Photo

 Heidi Klum has recently arrived in Hong Kong, and she has been sharing quite some views with her Instagram fans.
 On Wednesday, the 45-year-old model took to the popular social media platform to share a series of intimate moments from her hotel room in which she is posing topless in front of a window, wearing nothing but an underwear bottom.

-In the first of the series’ snapshot, the German supermodel is standing in front of the glass, which shows a gorgeous view from Hong Kong in the early hours.
+In the first of the series’ snapshot, the German supermodel is standing in front of the glass, which shows a gorgeous view of Hong Kong in the early hours.
 The former America’s Got Talent host is posing topless with her back to the camera as she looks out of the window.
 She is wearing a pair of black bikini-style underwear with stripes displaying a sheer fabric.

 Klum’s blonde hair is down and messy, suggesting she had just gotten out of bed when her fiancé Tom Kaulitz snapped the shot, a detail that is made evident by the other photos in the series.
 The other snaps show Klum and Kaulitz taking blurred selfies next to each other.
-Both of them are sporting disheveled hair, sleepy eyes and big smiles on their faces.
+Both of them are sporting disheveled hair, sleepy eyes, and big smiles on their faces.

 In the second photo, Klum is once again clearly topless, though her loose hair is covering her chest and censoring the shot.